lt-columbo/pisces_tools/connected_validator/README.md

 This script will show information about the validator a Pisces miner is connected to including validator version, ping time and geographic data.

+**To Use**
+ssh in to your Pisces miner.

+Any of the following methods will run the script:
+1. sudo /home/admin/connectedvalidator.php
+2. sudo ~/connected_validator.php
+3. sudo ./connected_validator.php  (requires you to be in the /home/admin directory)

 **To Install**

 wget https://raw.githubusercontent.com/lt-columbo/pisces_tools/main/connected_validator/install.sh -O - | sudo bash